jingjing-you/GRCNN_OCR.pytorch/README.md

 ```
 img_xxx_$$$.jpg
 ```
-where 'xxx' represents the number of this image and '$$$' represents the label of this image. <br>
+where 'xxx' represents the number of this image and '$$$' represents the label of this image.
+For examples, img_0_WHLU.jpg.
-For examples, img_0_WHLU.jpg <br>
 Other examples are in
 ```
 data_sample/
 ```